Christina Aguilera’s Skimpy Latex Number Shuts Down London Fashion Week

-Christina Aguilera is currently in London, U.K. for London Fashion Week and is bringing the fire to the city.
+Christina Aguilera is currently in London, U.K., for London Fashion Week and is bringing the fire to the city.

-The “What A Girl Wants” hitmaker rocked a red metallic coat and paired the look with black chunky heels, which The Daily Mail reported.
+The “What a Girl Wants” hitmaker rocked a red metallic coat and paired the look with black chunky heels, which The Daily Mail reported.
 Aguilera wore her hair up with it slicked back, while she owned a glossy red lip.
 Her eye-catching eye makeup looked fierce on the star while she posed with her hand on her hips.
 Christina is no stranger to showing off her body but opted for a more covered-up look for the carpet.
 However, the “Not Myself Tonight” songstress wore a revealing number for her performance.

 At the event, she performed her greatest hits for Gareth Pugh for Virgin Voyages.
-She had every eye on her in a different fiery red outfit which was very low-cut and showed off her cleavage.
+She had every eye on her in a different fiery red outfit, which was very low-cut and showed off her cleavage.
 She paired it with fishnet tights and latex thigh-high boots and showed off her vocals.

 Christina’s fans were quick to comment on the look via social media and express what they really thought.